 On May 31, 2018, Par Pharmaceutical, Inc., Par Sterile Products, LLC, and Endo Par Innovation Company, LLC (together "Par") filed suit against the Company in the United States District Court for the District of Delaware.
 Par alleged patent infringement based on the filing of the Company's Abbreviated New Drug Application ("ANDA") seeking approval to manufacture and sell the Company's vasopressin product.
 The Company's vasopressin product, if finally approved by FDA, will be an alternative to Vasostrict, which is indicated to increase blood pressure in adults with vasodilatory shock (e.g., post-cardiotomy or sepsis) who remain hypotensive despite fluids and catecholamines.
 The Company answered the complaint on August 6, 2018.
+The Parties submitted a proposed scheduling order, with trial proposed to begin May 18, 2020.
 This suit is pending.